Phil Puleo

-Phil Puleo is an American composer, drummer, illustrator and visual artist from New York.
+Philip Cary Puleo (born September 27, 1963) is an American composer, drummer, illustrator and visual artist from New York.
 He is known as a founding member of the band Cop Shoot Cop in the 1990s, and for his current involvement in the experimental rock group Swans.
 He has also collaborated with Swans leader Michael Gira on his Angels of Light musical project.
 After briefly touring with Swans during the mid-nineties, Puleo joined the band as a full-time member in 2010.